SDR Metrics That Actually Matter (and the Ones That Don't)

 Email open rates are unreliable as a performance metric for individual SDRs.
 Apple Mail Privacy Protection inflates open rates by pre-loading tracking pixels.
 Corporate email filters strip or block pixels entirely.
 A “52% open rate” tells you almost nothing about how many humans actually read the email.

-Open rate trends are useful for deliverability monitoring — if your open rate drops from 40% to 15% overnight, you probably have a deliverability problem.
+Open rate trends are useful for deliverability monitoring.
+If your open rate drops from 40% to 15% overnight, you probably have a deliverability problem.
 But as a measure of SDR performance, open rates are noise.

 LinkedIn Connection Acceptance Rate